 This process saves clients valuable time with tedious research and documentation.

 Smartphone app for EU documentation

-Regulatory Globe’s smartphone app provides information on new published EU documents.
-It also offers complete MDR / IVDR implementation guides.
+Regulatory Globe’s smartphone app provides information on new published EU MDR documents.
+It also offers complete EU MDR and IVDR implementation guides.

 The app is suitable for all who work in the medical device industry, particularly those in the quality and regulatory affairs fields.